6 Ways To Improve Your Child's Digestion

 Whole foods like beans, pumpkin, cauliflower, nuts, coconut, seeds, and high fibre fruits like apples and apricots supply helpful fibre.

-Increase dietary fibre slowly as it can be irritating to a damaged digestive tract.
+If your child has a lot of digestive distress, increase dietary fibre slowly as it can be irritating to a damaged digestive tract.
 If your child starts experiencing gas, bloat, pain, constipation, or diarrhea, or if their mood, sleep or behavior get worse as you increase fibre, you need to hold off on this strategy while you work on the others.
 Consider functional testing to see what microbes are out of balance.

 The Bottom Line